 What will the plot for the show be?

-In the same report by ComicBook.com that revealed the show’s working title, it also gave details of a seemingly major plot point.
-Residents in the Virginia town that the show is filming in were told about a major shoot on August 15th involving a plane crash.
-In the shoot, the remains of a fallen plane will be placed across a street in the town.
+In a July 2019 report by ComicBook.com that revealed the show’s working title, details of a seemingly major plot point were also revealed.
+Residents in the Virginia town where the show is being filmed were told about a major shoot involving a plane crash on August 15, 2019.
+In the shoot, the remains of a fallen plane were to be placed across a street in the town.

-AMC have also released an official statement as to the path the show will take, saying: “Some will become heroes.
+AMC have also released a statement as to the path the show will take, saying: “Some will become heroes.
 Some will become villains.
 In the end, all of them will be changed forever.
 Grown-up and cemented in their identities, both good and bad.”

 “We’re thrilled that the Dead will keep walking into a new corner of the post-apocalyptic world, a corner that will present stories and characters unlike any that The Walking Dead has dramatized thus far, and that is bound to excite one of the most passionate fan bases in television,” David Madden of AMC said.